|Nutrition Facts (per serving)|

 This wilted spinach salad needs only a few ingredients.
-Bacon and red onions add crunch and flavor, and the simple bacon grease dressing is a snap to fix.
-The warm dressing wilts the spinach leaves slightly when drizzled over the salad.
+Bacon and red onions add crunch and flavor, and the simple dressing, made with some bacon grease, is a snap to fix.
+The warm dressing slightly wilts the spinach leaves when drizzled over the salad.

 Bits of finely chopped onion and the cooked bacon complete the salad, but if you want a more colorful salad, other ingredients may be added.
 Finely chopped apples, sliced fresh figs, sliced fresh strawberries, toasted chopped pecans or walnuts, or sliced radishes are just a few ideas.
 A garnish of chopped or sliced hard-boiled eggs is a popular addition as well.
 Or add shredded carrots to the salad.
-There are many ways you can tailor the salad and make it your own creation.
+There are many ways to make it your own creation.

 The sugar gives the salad dressing its tangy, sweet-sour flavor.
 Feel free to cut back on the sugar, if desired.